jstuder3/nl-pl_moco/README.md

     --model_name: huggingface model path (needs to have 768 embedding size)
     --num_epochs: number of epochs to train for
-    --batch_size: batch size per GPU
+    --effective_batch_size: effective batch size. a batch of effective_batch_size/num_gpus is used per gpu
     --learning_rate: learning rate
     --temperature: temperature parameter
-    --max_queue_size: number of mega-batches the queue can hold (one mega-batch contains num_gpus * batch_size samples)
+    --effective_queue_size: number of samples the queue can hold
     --momentum_update_weight: factor used for the momentum encoder updates
     --shuffle: enables shuffling of the training data
     --augment: enables EDA augmentation of the NL part of the training data
-    --normalize_encoder_embeddings_during_training: if enabled, the output of the base model will be normalized before being fed to the MLP
+    --disable_normalizing_encoder_embeddings_during_training: if set, the output of the base model will not be normalized before being fed to the MLP
     --disable_mlp: disables the MLP head and trains directly on the output of the base model
     --base_data_folder: folder that contains the cleaned CodeSearchNet dataset
     --debug_data_skip_interval: take only every i-th entry of the train/val dataset to decrease amount of data used